Indore: Electronic media

 The radio industry has expanded with a number of private and government-owned FM channels being introduced.

-Indore switched to complete digitalization of cable TV in 2013 under the second phase of digitalization by Ministry of Information and Broadcasting.
-Indore is covered by a network of optical fiber cables.
+Indore switched to complete digitalisation of cable TV in 2013 under the second phase of digitalisation by Ministry of Information and Broadcasting.
+Indore is covered by a network of optical fibre cables.
 Doordarshan Kendra Indore with studio and transmission started from July 2000.

-Wi-fi
+Wi-Fi

-There are various companies providing paid and free Wi-fi services across the city.
+There are various companies providing paid and free Wi-Fi services across the city.
 Reliance's Jionet became operational in November 2013.
-It covers the whole city and is a 4.5G high-speed Wi-fi service which was initially free but become chargeable in 2016.
-Indore is the second city in India to provide free Wi-fi across the city.
-AICSTL provides a high-speed free Wi-fi service named 'Free As Air' across the Indore BRTS corridor.
-BSNL has also started free Wi-fi services in prominent locations.
+It covers the whole city and is a 4.5 GHz high-speed Wi-Fi service which was initially free but become chargeable in 2016.
+Indore is the second city in India to provide free Wi-Fi across the city.
+AICSTL provides a high-speed free Wi-Fi service named 'Free As Air' across the Indore BRTS corridor.
+BSNL has also started free Wi-Fi services in prominent locations.

 Sports

 Cricket is one of the most popular sports in the city.
 Indore is also home to the Madhya Pradesh Cricket Association (MPCA), Madhya Pradesh Table Tennis Association (MPTTA), and the city has one international cricket ground, the Holkar Cricket Stadium.
 The first ODI cricket match in the state was played in Indore at Nehru Stadium in 1983.

-Besides cricket, Indore is also a center for many national and international championships.
+Besides cricket, Indore is also a centre for many national and international championships.
 The city hosted the South Asian Billiard Championship and is a host to the three-day-long National Triathlon Championship, in which nearly 450 players and 250 sports officials belonging to 23 states take part in the action.

 Indore was included in holding two Guinness World Records for holding the largest tea party in the world and for making the largest burger in the world.

-Tourist attractions
+Cityscape

 Rajwada Palace

 Rajwada Palace is a historical palace in Indore city.
 It was built by the Holkars of the Maratha Empire about two centuries ago.
 This seven-storied structure is located near the Chhatris.